RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Iqra Hanif
+Name: Saja Hanif
-Registration Number: BSNU25101018
+Registration Number: BSNU25101012

 This repository is created as part of Lab Activity #1.